A. Trees in the Forest

-Unfortunately for the vast majority of black students, there is a small but powerful "gotcha" in the stirring edX manifesto:
+Unfortunately for the vast majority of black students, there are powerful "gotchas" in the stirring edX manifesto:

 - For which students studying which topics will the torrents of data generated by the edX MOOCs yield more effective teaching methods?

 Of course, die-hard believers in trickle down academics will patiently await the spontaneous dissemination of edX innovations to the (mostly white) non-elite institutions in which the overwhelming majority of black students are currently enrolled.
 But their optimistic expectations raise two show-stopping questions for skeptics like me:

 - Why should we expect that innovations designed for (mostly white) students at (mostly white) elite universities will close the persistent achievement gaps between black and white students at non-elite colleges and universities at some point in the future?

 - Indeed, if trickle down academics had worked in times past, then 50 years after the Civil Rights Revolution, why are black/white achievement gaps so persistent at the vast majority of the nation's integrated, mainstream institutions?

 Question: Where are we more likely to find such researchers?

 Answer: At colleges and universities that have substantial black enrollments, i.e., at HBCUs and other minority serving institutions.
 It is important to note that the researchers need not be black themselves.
 However their location at HBCUs and other minority serving institutions should make it easier for them to focus on innovations that are especially beneficial for black students.

 C. To (Quietly) Flip and MOOC